codingkudu/cantonese-on-the-go/README.md

 ## Deploying to github
 To prepage github page run script:
-Run 'npm run githubpage' to build and deploy in githubpage folder.
+Run `npm run githubpage` to build and deploy in githubpage folder.

 ## Generating json - run node deckGenertor.js
 take csv and replace all , with ;